jmunoz1992/queue-manager/README.md

     1. Need a `READY FOR MERGE` label
     2. Need a `QUEUED FOR MERGE #1`, `QUEUED FOR MERGE #2`, …however many you want to be put in the queue, there is no limit as long as the label starts with `QUEUED FOR MERGE #`
     3. Need a `CORE APPROVED` label
-    4. Need a `QUEUE IS CURRENTLY FULL` label
 2. To add a PR to the queue, make sure to first add the `CORE_APPROVED` label, then the `READY FOR MERGE` label.
 3. To remove a PR from the queue, make sure to remove the `QUEUED FOR MERGE #X` label and `READY FOR MERGE` label from the PR
 4. Test try with a few trial PRs (make at least 3 PRs)